SCIENTIFIC PROGRAMS AND ACTIVITIES

 3:10 p.m

-**Please note the change in time
+**Please note non-standard time

 Raoul Normand (Paris VI, Toronto)